Looking up to Cramalt Craig and Dùn Law from Cramalt Burn

 Starting by the bridge over the Cramalt Burn at the inlet near the eastern end of Megget Reservoir, head through a gate by a patch of woodland.
 On a fine estate track travelling north-west, folllow the east bank of the burn uphill.

 The track climbs gently for around 2km, then turns northwards around Stone Grain Rig and begins to climb more steeply.
-After 1km travelling northwards, the track begins to turn more westerly - note that this is shown correctly on the OS Explorer map, but not on the OS Landranger map, which is hopelessly out-of-date !
+After 1km travelling northwards, the track begins to curve in a more westerly direction - note that this is shown correctly on the OS Explorer map, but not on the OS Landranger map !

 Fenceline on Cramalt Craig with Broad Law in mist